🎙 Interview with Hendrik Mans

 Having said that – I know you’re also asking because I now use React in almost all of my game projects, have a lot of React- or React-Three-Fiber-specific libraries, or at least make sure that my libraries can be used in React environments.
 I love using React for game development.
 You wouldn’t believe how much people have mocked me for that choice, too, but, well, I can take it.
 In the end, React and other frameworks like it are really just tools that convert one state into another, and possibly run side-effects, which is a large part of what you’ll be doing in your game code either way.
 If you’re not using a framework like that, you’re guaranteed to write your own, it might work differently, have another set of features, but you’re still writing one.
 It’s not like there is a pure, lightweight, everything-is-peachy frameworkless game development model and the fatty framework-poisoned one that lazy people like me use.
 I’m just choosing to use someone else’s code to solve a specific problem instead of inventing things from scratch.

-You created Miniplex (opens in a new tab), a framework-agnostic ECS library, which has been very well received in the React Three Fiber ecosystem.
+You created Miniplex, a framework-agnostic ECS library, which has been very well received in the React Three Fiber ecosystem.
 Could you summarize what ECS is and how this approach can help developers architect their code?
 Do you have recommendations for people who would like to get started with ECS?

-Miniplex (opens in a new tab), Hendrik's gentle ECS library
+Miniplex, Hendrik’s gentle ECS library

 ECS is short for Entity Component System, a code architecture pattern that cleanly splits things into separate components, which are usually just representations of state, and systems, which is the code that operates on them.
 Entities are composed from multiple of these components.